Polynomial regression is the natural extension of Linear regression to non-linear data. Instead of fitting a straight line , we fit a polynomial:

 y_pred = model.predict(X_test)

 PolynomialFeatures(degree=3) expands each input into (and includes interaction terms for multivariate inputs).
-The subsequent LinearRegression then fits a linear model on the expanded features.
-This is the standard way to do polynomial regression in scikit-learn — there’s no separate PolynomialRegression class because it’s a pipeline of two simpler steps.
+The LinearRegression step then fits a linear model on the expanded features.
+There’s no separate PolynomialRegression class in scikit-learn because it’s just a pipeline of these two steps.

 For more flexible non-linear models that don’t assume polynomial form, neural networks, decision trees, and kernel methods (kernel ridge regression, Gaussian processes) are the alternatives.